Alexander Pichushkin: "Open" period (October 2005–June 2006)

 From October 2005 to his final murder in 2006, Pichushkin's modus operandi changed.
 He would kill his victims by repeated blows to the head with a hammer, and would then push a vodka bottle into the gaping wound in their skulls.
 He would always attack from behind in order to take the victim by surprise and avoid spilling blood on his clothes.
-Ten of his victims lived in the same four-building complex on Khersonskaya street where Pichushkin also lived: four victims were from 2Khersonskaya, two were from 4Khersonskaya, three were from 6Khersonskaya, and one was from 8Khersonskaya.
+Ten of his victims lived in the same four-building complex on Khersonskaya street where Pichushkin also lived: four victims were from 2 Khersonskaya, two were from 4 Khersonskaya, three were from 6 Khersonskaya, and one was from 8 Khersonskaya.